-In Wilmington's downtown, DCAD is joined by World Cafe Live at the Oueen Theatre, a live music venue where students have participated in their weekly open mic nights and the Delaware History Museum, where DCAD often holds lectures and special events.
-Within close walking distance are the Grand Opera House and The Plavhouse on Rodney Square, offering entertainment from concerts to Broadway shows.
+In Wilmington's downtown, DCAD is joined by World Cafe Live at the Queen Theatre, a live music venue where students have participated in their weekly open mic nights and the Delaware History Museum, where DCAD often holds lectures and special events.
+Within close walking distance are the Grand Opera House and The Playhouse on Rodney Square, offering entertainment from concerts to Broadway shows.
 Theatre N, is the city's popular art movie house and is visited by many students as a place to see independent films.
 Four blocks from campus is Rodney Square, an open park where students have been known to play pick up soccer games on a study break and enjoy the downtown Wilmington Farmers Market.
-The Brandywine Zoo, the Delaware Center for the Contemporary Arts and the Wilmington Riverfront, located along the Christina River, offer some artistic inspiration to students both during and outside of class.
+The Brandywine Zoo, the Delaware Center for the Contemporary Arts and the Wilmington Riverfront, located along the Christina River, offer some artistic inspiration to students both during and outside of adventurous artists in both visual and performing arts downtown to show their work at several venues.
+DCAD students have been known to volunteer and also participate by performing or showing their artwork.

 Many festivals in Wilmington take place in DCAD's front yard, closing down Market Street and setting up activities in the surrounding blocks.
-Students especially enjoy the Wilmington Fringe Festival in the fall which brings adventurous artists in both visual and performing arts downtown to show their work at several venues.
-DCAD students have been known to volunteer and also participate by performing or showing their artwork.
+Students especially enjoy the Wilmington Fringe Festival in the fall which brings